 Birkir: We often hear that these little technological investments, like GuestJoy are the real game-changers in the long run.
 GuestJoy can really make a big impact on upsell, room service, ratings but it’s so much more than that.
 These unique experiences for customers make their stay much more than just an average holiday.
 Hotels make more revenue by selling targeted products and services, which also improves the guest’s vacation, which can break a business in the hospitality industry.
 I would recommend GJ to anyone who wants to give their lodging that extra push.

 Q.: Let’s get back to your travel stories!
-As you travelled full time for a while you must have some great tales for us.
+As you traveled full time for a while you must have some great tales for us.

 Birkir: Yes!
-I have travelled about 40 countries, and you can imagine, as an Icelandic seeing rainforests in places like Central America was astonishing.
+I have traveled to about 40 countries, and you can imagine, as an Icelandic seeing rainforests in places like Central America was astonishing.
 Just to hear that every inch of the forest is alive really struck me.
-My favourite place is Costa Rica, fruits, culture, people, all is wonderful.
+My favorite place is Costa Rica, fruits, culture, people, all are wonderful.
 Even though I once got robbed by a machete gang, it just made my holiday more eventful because we ended up riding the bus and staying with locals in the countryside because we had no money.
 They were so accommodating!
 We made great friends and stayed at some local springs drinking with them and their families.
-My next dream destination is the Middle-East, the cradle of human civilizations.
+My next dream destination is the Middle East, the cradle of human civilizations.

 Q.: And lastly, what do you recommend for those who would like to visit Iceland?